Corns and Calluses

 - Corns and calluses are pressure-generated hyperkeratotic skin conditions of the feet or hands.

 - A callus (tyloma [Greek]) is a diffuse area of hyperkeratosis, usually without a distinct border.
 Typically, callus is the result of exposure to repetitive forces, including friction and mechanical pressure.
 They tend to occur on the palms of hands and soles of feet.
+Calluses may or may not be painful.

 - A corn (heloma [Greek]) is a circumscribed hyperkeratotic lesion with a central conical core of keratin that causes pain and inflammation.
 The conical core in a corn is a thickening of the stratum corneum.
-Corns typically occur at pressure points or result from poor-fitting shoes or an underlying bone lesion/spur.
+Corns typically occur at pressure points, or result from poor fitting shoes or an underlying bone lesion/spur.

 - Soft corn or heloma molle: commonly in the interdigital space